Contexter/FountainAI/README.md

    - Fill in the token description (e.g., "FountainAI Project Token").
    - Set the expiration date as needed.
    - Under **Repository access**, select **All repositories** (or **Only select repositories** if you want to limit access to specific repositories).
-   - In the **Permissions** section, click on **Account permissions** and select the following permissions:
+   - In the **Permissions** section, select the following permissions:
+     - **Repository permissions**:
+       - Actions: Read and write
+       - Administration: Read and write
+       - Codespaces: Read and write
+       - Contents: Read and write
+       - Deployments: Read and write
+       - Environments: Read and write
+       - Issues: Read and write
+       - Metadata: Read and write
+       - Packages: Read and write
+       - Pages: Read and write
+       - Pull requests: Read and write
+       - Secrets: Read and write
+       - Variables: Read and write
+       - Webhooks: Read and write
+     - **Account permissions**:
        - Codespaces user secrets: Read and write
        - Gists: Read and write
        - Git SSH keys: Read and write
        - Email addresses: Read and write
        - Followers: Read
        - GPG keys: Read and write
        - Private repository invitations: Read and write
        - Profile: Read and write
        - SSH signing keys: Read and write
        - Starring: Read and write
        - Watching: Read and write
    - Click **Generate token** and copy the generated token.
 This token will be used to authenticate Docker with GitHub's container registry and perform other API operations.

 ### Step 2: Create SSH Keys for VPS Access